Home / Brush-Footed (Nymphalidae) / Soldier (Danaus eresimus)

 Caterpillar

-The larva is black with white and yellow stripes banded all over the body.
-It has three pairs of fleshy filaments, all in black, with one pair each on the head, the thorax, and the abdomen.
-It also carries a subdorsal row of yellowish-tan marks.
+The Soldier Butterfly caterpillar is visually striking, with a black body adorned with white and yellow stripes.
+It features three pairs of fleshy filaments in black, positioned on the head, thorax, and abdomen, respectively.
+These caterpillars are also marked by a subdorsal row of yellowish-tan spots, adding to their distinctive appearance.

 Pupa